 Most of the videos are under 30 minutes and are designed to be completed around the home.
 Some involve basic equipment such as dumbbells or kettlebells, but most are equipment-free.
 Salus posts videos of HIIT workouts, weightlifting, and healthy recipes.

-The YouTuber occasionally involves some lifestyle elements for people who’re interested, such as daily vlogs, hair care, and chemical-free skincare content.
+The YouTuber occasionally involves some lifestyle content for people who’re interested, such as daily vlogs, hair care, and chemical-free skincare reviews.

 46. Yoga With Tim – Tim Senesi